Joshua Bell

 Joshua David Bell (born December 9, 1967) is an American violinist and conductor.
-He plays the Gibson Stradivarius.
+He is the music director of the Academy of St Martin in the Fields.

 Early life and education

-Bell was born in Bloomington, Indiana, to Shirley Bell, a therapist, and Alan P. Bell, a psychologist, professor emeritus at Indiana University (IU), and former Kinsey researcher.
-His father is of Scottish descent and his mother is Jewish (her father was born in Mandatory Palestine and her mother was from Minsk).
+Bell was born in Bloomington, Indiana, one of four children of Shirley Bell, a therapist, and Alan P. Bell, a psychologist and professor at Indiana University (IU), and former Kinsey researcher.
+His father was of Scottish descent and his mother was Jewish (her father was born in Mandatory Palestine and her mother was from Minsk).

 Bell began playing the violin at age four after his mother discovered that he had taken rubber bands from around the house and stretched them across the handles of his nine dresser drawers to pluck out music he had heard her play on the piano.
 His parents got a scaled-to-size violin for him when he was five and started giving him lessons.
 Bell took to the instrument but had an otherwise normal Indiana childhood, playing video games and excelling at sports, especially tennis and bowling.
 He placed in a national tennis tournament at age ten.

 Bell's first violin teacher was Donna Bricht, widow of Indiana University music faculty member Walter Bricht.
-His second was Mimi Zweig, and his third the violinist and pedagog Josef Gingold, who accepted Bell as a student after his parents assured him that they were not interested in pushing their son to be a star but simply wanted him to have the best teacher for his abilities.
+His second was Mimi Zweig, and his third the violinist and pedagogue Josef Gingold, who accepted Bell as a student after his parents assured him that they were not interested in pushing their son to be a star but simply wanted him to have the best teacher for his abilities.
 By age 12, Bell was serious about the instrument, thanks in large part to Gingold's inspiration.

 At age 14, Bell appeared as a soloist with the Philadelphia Orchestra under Riccardo Muti.
 He studied violin at the Indiana University Jacobs School of Music and graduated from Bloomington High School North in 1984.
 In 1989 Bell received an Artist Diploma in violin performance from Indiana University.
 IU also honored him with a Distinguished Alumni Service Award two years after his graduation.
 He has been named an "Indiana Living Legend" and received the Indiana Governor's Arts Award.